panpanini/mutation-testing/PITCHME.md

 - Code coverage, but better

 Note:
+coverage is not enough

+100% coverage, change code, no change

+good for finding untested codepaths

 So hopefully from this small demo, you've seen why code coverage alone is not enough.
 Even though we had 100% code coverage, when we mutated our code, we saw that our coverage didn't change, and our tests still passed.
 What this tells us is that our test suite in its current state is missing test cases, so changes could sneak into our codebase, and our tests wouldn't warn us about them.
 Finding these un-checked code paths is what mutation testing is so useful for.

 ---